rakesh-meka/AB-Testing-and-Ad-Insights-Facebook-vs-Google/README.md

 ## 📌 Key Questions Answered:

 - Which platform—Facebook or AdWords—performs better?
-- How do views, clicks, and conversions compare?
+- How do views, click and conversions compare?
 - What is the cost-effectiveness (CPC, CTR, CVR) of each platform?
 - Are the differences statistically significant?